AmadeusW/amadeusw.github.io/_posts/2016-01-22-custom-resource-files-in-uwp-windows-10.md

 # Protect the API token

-When an API token is leaked, you need to invalidate it, make sure that a new token won't get leaked again, and get a new token:
+When an API token is leaked, you need to invalidate it.
+Ensure that a new token won't be leaked again then get a new token:

 1. Reset the API token
-  * Ideally, the service provider offers a way reset the API token.
+  * Ideally, the service provider offers a way to reset the API token.
 The old token becomes invalid, and you get a new one.
   * In another case, you need to create a new account and use its API token.
 2. Remove the token from the source code
   * [Rewriting git history](https://www.atlassian.com/git/tutorials/rewriting-history/git-reflog) is possible, but not recommended - especially if you pushed your changes and others might have pulled them.